jazbelrose/v1.3-mylg/frontend/README.md

 Calendar integration for task planning and time-blocking

-Lexical-based rich text editor for project notes and proposals with real-time collaboration
+Fabric.js collaborative canvas for briefs, deck pages, and moodboards with real-time sync

 Support for voice notes and (planned) voice recognition